Swiss to vote on enshrining cycling in the constitution

 The need for safe infrastructure

 Cycling is popular as a means of transport in Switzerland.
-According to estimates there are 4 million bicycles in use (the population is around 8 million), and sales have remained high in the past few years.
+According to estimates there are four million bicycles in use (the population is around eight million), and sales have remained high in the past few years.

 In 2017 some 330,000 bikes were sold, an increase of 4.2% over the previous year.
 Nearly 90,000 of those were e-bikes; they continue to be the main growth area, surging by 16.3% that year – a new record.
 About two-thirds of families have either a bicycle or an e-bike.